First Chordoma Clinic Brings Patients and Families Together with Expert Doctors

 The success of the Chordoma Clinic shows the need for patients, doctors, and advocates to work together on rare cancers.
 MyPART will continue to host rare cancer clinics to bring people together for rare cancer research and treatment.

-Learn more about MyPART rare cancer clinics here.
+Learn more about MyPART rare tumor clinics here.

 We thank the patients, families, and advocates who joined us at the inaugural Chordoma Clinic.
 We also thank the MyPART staff and each of the following external experts who gave their time to the Chordoma Clinic: